Central Fire Station

 Gator 1 is a John Deere gator that was purchased by the department with grant funding primarily to assist at hazardous materials emergencies.
 The gator has two inserts that can be placed in the rear dump body.
 Not pictured is the module that has two rear facing seats that allows the vehicle to transport hazmat technicians dressed in their full protective gear from the staging area to the spill area, which depending on product can be up to a mile away.
 Pictured is the patient transport module.
 This module is used to transport patients from remote areas to ambulances.
 This set up has also been very beneficial at road races such as the Color Run.

-Ambulance 43 is a 2007 E 450 / Road Rescue Type III Advanced Life Support Ambulance.
-Currently this a reserve unit that is used to cover events such as road races and football games or in case one of our primary units is down for repair.
+Ambulance 43 is a 2011 E 350 / Braun Type III Advanced Life Support Ambulance.
+Currently this a reserve unit that is used for large emergencies, to cover events such as road races or in case one of our primary units is down for repair.

 The department owns a 2000 gpm nozzle trailer called the terminator.
 This would be used at a significant petroluim fire at one of the bulk storage facilities.
 It can throw a foam / water solution onto the top of a storage tank that is on fire from a safe distance.